odisfm/zcx-core/docs/content/reference/encoder.md

 #### SEND `z`

 **Applies to**: Any particular send on any track, where `z` is the send letter.
+You may also use a zero-indexed number in place of the letter.

 **Example:** `SEL/SEND F`